hyperion912/AutomataMesh/README.md

    ```bash
    npm run dev:all
    ```
-   This starts both the Next.js dev server and Inngest dev server simultaneously.
+   This starts the Next.js dev server, Inngest dev server, and an ngrok tunnel.

    **Option B: Run services separately**